nf-core/eager/docs/usage.md

 #### `--run_convertbam`

 Allows you to convert BAM input back to FASTQ for downstream processing.
 Note this is required if you need to perform AdapterRemoval and/or polyG clipping.

+If not turned on, BAMs will automatically be sent to post-mapping steps.

 ### Complexity Filtering Options